Trump thanks 'Crazy Jim Acosta' after tweet that Schumer 'caved'

 CNN STAR JIM ACOSTA SCOLDED BY MICK MULVANEY AMID 'SCHUMER SHUTDOWN' BRIEFING

-The president signed the continuing resolution to reopen the government late Monday night, following a 69-hour shutdown, after Democrats slowly backed off their opposition of a short-term spending bill amid concerns about immigration.
+The president signed the continuing resolution to re-open the government late Monday night, following a 69-hour shutdown, after Democrats backed off their opposition to a short-term spending bill, which they had wanted to include immigration measures.

 “Big win for Republicans as Democrats cave on Shutdown,” Trump tweeted Monday night.

-Senate Minority Leader Chuck Schumer, D-N.Y., was seen by some centrists in the party as putting too much emphasis on immigration, while those on the far left slammed him for agreeing to re-open the government without language on the Obama-era Deferred Action on Childhood Arrivals (DACA) program.
+Senate Minority Leader Chuck Schumer, D-N.Y., was seen by some centrists in the party as putting too much emphasis on immigration, while those on the far left slammed him for agreeing to re-open the government without language on the Obama-era Deferred Action for Childhood Arrivals (DACA) program.
 The Trump administration ended DACA in September, giving Congress six months to propose and pass a legislative solution to protect the so-called Dreamers.

 TRUMP LAUDS 'BIG WIN' AFTER DEMOCRATS 'CAVE' ON SHUTDOWN, SCHUMER CRITICIZED